 Effective branding leads to a steady stream of readers searching for information on the topic you cover, recognition & influence, plus rewarding partnerships with companies wanting to tap into your demographic.

-Professional travel blogging is f*cking hard.
-If you think this job is just an extended vacation, you are very, very wrong.
-I hope this article helped showcase how much work is actually involved.
+Successful travel blogging is hard work.
+If you think this job is just an extended vacation, you will be very disappointed.
+I hope this article helped showcase just how much work is actually involved.

 Most travel blogs will be lucky if they last longer than a year.

-That said, it’s still the best job I’ve ever had. ★
+That said, travel blogging is still the best job I’ve ever had. ★